swisskyrepo/PayloadsAllTheThings/Denial of Service/README.md

 Modern filesystems like BTRFS, ZFS, and XFS support exabyte-scale files, well beyond current storage capacities, making them future-proof for large datasets.

-## DoS - Memory Exhaustion - Technology Related
+### Memory Exhaustion - Technology Related

-Depending on the technology used by the website, an attacker may have the ability to trigger specific functions or paradigm that will consume a huge chunk of memory
+Depending on the technology used by the website, an attacker may have the ability to trigger specific functions or paradigm that will consume a huge chunk of memory.

 * **XML External Entity**: Billion laughs attack/XML bomb
     ```xml